Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 What happens to our body when we are under pressure?

 Stress is the body's natural, physiological response to any situation that is difficult or uncomfortable, or one that puts pressure on us.
 It can affect us mentally and physically.
-Stress advisor Marianna Kilburn explains what the different kinds of stress are.
+Mental wellbeing advisor Marianna Kilburn explains what the different kinds of stress are.